soumyajitray82/ds000171/README.md

 Neural Processing of Emotional Musical and Nonmusical Stimuli in Depression

 Openfmri Dataset ds000171: Scripts for preprocessing and modelling.
 These Matlab scripts require SPM 12 software to be installed.
-Each script created batch files and runs them using SPM's inbuilt batch file execution.
+Each script creates batch files and runs them using SPM's inbuilt batch file execution.

 AutomateDS171.m - Main script to access all other functions below.
 Except group modeling scripts.